MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 ## **Save in Progress** error dialog

-When the form saves, you see the **Save in Progress** error dialog:
+When the form saves, you see the **Save in Progress** error dialog.

-**Root cause**

 This error occurs when the form [OnSave](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onsave) event is triggered before the previous [OnSave](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onsave) event is complete.
 This is not supported and the error dialog is by design because calling the `OnSave` event before the previous `OnSave` event is complete would cause recursive save loops with unintended behaviors.

 A typical cause of this error is the script that calls `save]()` in [OnSave](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onsave) handler.
 Another possible cause is the concurrent `save()` calls in `setTimeout()`, and which could cause the error dialog to intermittently show up, depending on whether the prior `save()` call is completed when another save() call is made.

 **Resolution**:

 Below is a sample Form Checker monitor event (the callstack has been modified for demonstration purpose).
-The callstack tells what exact web resource, function, and line and the row number is causing this error.
-Form Checker will NOT be able to detect this error when this issue is not reproducing.
+The callstack tells what exact web resource, function, line and the row number is causing the error.
+Form Checker won't be able to detect the error when this issue is not reproducing.

 > [!div class="mx-imgBorder"]
 > ![Save in progress error](media/save-in-progress-error.png "Save in progress error")

-This is caused by unsupported scripting.
-Please follow-up with the script owner to fix the problematic script code.

 ## The form/record is not saved when you try to save the form

-### Root Cause

-A very common cause is an OnSave handler that has called executionContext.getEventArgs().preventDefault()  to cancel the save operation.
+A very common cause is an [OnSave](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onsave) handler that has called `executionContext.getEventArgs().preventDefault()` method to cancel the save operation.

 **Resolution**: